Astronomer CEO former employee describes ex boss as toxic

-A former employee of Astronomer CEO, Andy Boyd, who went viral after being caught in an awkward embrace with his HR executive officer and rumoured lover has described his former boss as ‘toxic.’
+A former employee of Astronomer CEO, Andy Byron, who went viral after being caught in an awkward embrace with his HR executive officer and rumoured lover has described his former boss as ‘toxic.’

 Byron, 50, the married CEO of New York-based software firm Astronomer, became tabloid headlines after the tech boss was spotted getting intimate with the company’s chief human resources officer, Kristin Cabot, only to duck for cover as a ‘kiss camera’ lingered on the busted couple during a Wednesday concert in Boston.